gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 ## Align the reads to the _Danio rerio_ genome using tophat2

-Here are steps you need to take to align reads and call differential expression:
+Here are steps you need to take to align reads and call differential expression using the Tuxedo suite of programs (specifically, tophat2 and cuffdiff):

 1. Index the genome fasta file using bowtie2-build